 It is true to say that some of the risks such as demographics are outside a person with epilepsy’s control.
 However, there are measures that can be taken to reduce risk.
 The key is to take all steps you can to reduce your seizures and become seizure-free.

-Epilepsy is extremely individual condition, and everyone’s epilepsy is unique.
+Epilepsy is an extremely individual condition, and everyone’s epilepsy is unique.
 Common triggers for a person’s seizures include anxiety, stress or tiredness.
 For others, diet can be a trigger while for many, alcohol and the effects of alcohol can be a seizure trigger.
 If you can better understand what your triggers are, you can make lifestyle choices to try and avoid or manage them.
-Remember that reducing the number of seizures that a person is experiencing reduces the risk of SUDEP.
+Remember that reducing the number of seizures that a person is experiencing reduces the risk of SUDEP. - Know your epilepsy

-Epilepsy is most commonly treated through anti-epileptic drugs, which aim to reduce the number of seizures experienced.
+Epilepsy is most commonly treated through anti seizure medications, which aim to reduce the number of seizures experienced.
 One problem with these and other medications in general are side-effects.
 For some people with epilepsy, these can be so difficult that they decide to stop taking their medications.
 Doing this could lead to increased seizure activity which increases the risk of SUDEP.
-Please do not stop taking your medications without discussing with your medical team first.
+Please do not stop taking your medications without discussing with your medical team first. - Document your epilepsy

 Ensuring your medical team have a clear picture of your epilepsy can help expand your medical team’s knowledge on how to better support you.
 A doctor can only act on the information that is presented to them – so the more information you can record and provide, the better.
 For example – take note of the frequency of your seizures; your triggers; your seizure types; the side-effects of your medications.
-Video clips of seizures are also very useful for clinicians.
-Our App is one such way of recording all of this information.
-The app can be downloaded by visiting the 'Our Services' section of our website.
+Video clips of seizures can also be very useful for clinicians. - Seizure Alarms

 If you haven’t had a discussion with your medical team about SUDEP or if you have any concerns, raise the issue with your medical team.
 Knowledge is power and often knowing more about a subject can ease concerns and provide insights on the measures that you can take to help reduce the risk of SUDEP.

-The risk of SUDEP in children with epilepsy is significantly lower, but the risk will change as the child gets older, so maintaining seizure freedom is equally important.
-All the advice above is applicable for parents and carers as well – with the difference being that you will be supporting/assisting the person/child with their lifestyle choices, monitoring their condition etc.
+Previously, it was thought that SUDEP in children was less common than in adults but current research now suggests previous numbers were underestimated and that the risk of SUDEP in children with epilepsy is broadly similar to that in adults.
+Risk increases if a child has a more complex form of epilepsy, for example, Dravet Syndrome.
+All the advice above is applicable for parents and carers supporting a child with epilepsy as well – with the difference being that you will be supporting/assisting the person/child with their lifestyle choices, monitoring their condition etc.